Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

-A convenient way to show that $T$ is Quillen is to assume we have a simplicial model structure on $\cC$ and induce a model structure on $\cC_T$ via $F_T$.
-We can do this if $\cC$ is cofibrantly generated and $T$ satisfies some mild hypotheses.
-In this case $\cC$ has sets of generating cofibrations $I$ and acyclic cofibrations $J$ which are used to detect fibrations and acyclic fibrations.
-These sets of maps satisfy smallness hypotheses which are used to apply Quillen's small object argument and prove the lifting axioms. \completehl{ In the interest of being self-contained we recall some of the relevant definitions and results from \cite[\S 2.1]{Hov99}.}
+A convenient way to show that $T$ is (simplicial) Quillen is to induce a (simplicial) model structure on $\cC_T$ via $F_T$.
+We can do this if $\cC$ is a cofibrantly generated (simplicial) model category and $T$ satisfies some mild hypotheses.
+In this case $\cC$ has sets of generating cofibrations $I$ and acyclic cofibrations $J$ which are used to detect acyclic fibrations and fibrations respectively.
+These sets of maps satisfy smallness hypotheses which are used to apply Quillen's small object argument and prove the lifting axioms.

-\completeblock{ \begin{defn} Let $I$ be a class of maps in $\cC$. \begin{itemize} \item A map is $I${\em{-injective}} if it has the RLP with respect to every map in $I$.
-The class of $I$-injective maps is denoted $I$-inj. \item A map is $I${\em{-projective}} if it has the LLP with respect to every map in $I$.
-The class of $I$-projective maps is denoted $I$-proj. \item A map is an $I${\em{-cofibration}} if it has the LLP with respect to every map in $I$-inj.
-The class of $I$-cofibrations is $(I$-inj)-proj and denoted $I$-cof. \item A map is an $I${\em{-fibration}} if it has the RLP with respect to every map in $I$-proj.
-The class of $I$-fibrations is $(I$-proj)-inj and denoted $I$-fib. \end{itemize} \end{defn}

-Recall that for a set of maps $I$ in a category $\cC$ a {\em{relative}} $I${\em{-cell complex}} is a transfinite composition of pushouts of elements of $I$.
-We say that an object is an $I${\em{-cell complex}} if the map from the initial object to it is a relative $I$-cell complex.
-If $I$ is the set of generating cofibrations then we just say that the map is a subcell complex and we say an object is cellular if the map from the initial object to it is a subcell complex.